INSPIRE-MIF/INSPIRE-in-your-Country/NO/Country_fiches/NO-Country_fiche-2024.md

 These data are of high-quality and are being used in everyday digital workflows in municipalities, county administrations, national authorities and the private sector.
 Most of the data are harmonized according to national data specifications, adapted to the national legislation and everyday work in most sector activities, e.g. roads and rail management, crisis management, environmental management at all levels, land use and city planning, coastal zone management, fisheries, agriculture, defence and security.
 The Norwegian as-is data aims to follow major INSPIRE regulations, such as data sharing principles and accessibility of network services etc. The quality of data content has increased steadily the last years, as has the use in digital processes.
 Data and services are well documented with metadata following the INSPIRE principles.
 The Norwegian implementation may be seen as a model for integration of INSPIRE spatial data infrastructure into the digital economy and digital public workflows.

 Concerning INSPIRE harmonization requirement, INSPIRE progress is lower.
 Norway has pr.
 1.1.2023 eleven harmonized datasets available in the INSPIRE geoportal, covering Annex I data themes.
-Concerning Annex II and III themes, the formal requirement for Norway is to deliver these by end 2023.
+Concerning Annex II and III themes, the formal requirement for Norway was to deliver these by end 2023.
 A number of organisations have still not given priority to develop harmonised data for data sets falling under Annex II and III.

 Many organisations offer sector specific data.
 19 organisations offer data that falls under the INSPIRE directive thematic focus.